How New Tariffs Will Impact Small Businesses

 Reading Time: 7 minutes

-As the Trump administration implements new and increased tariffs on imported goods, small businesses across the country are facing a wave of uncertainty.
+In the ever-changing tariff landscape, small businesses across the country are facing a wave of uncertainty.
 Tariffs have long been a tool used in trade policies to protect domestic industries, generate revenue, and create leverage in trade discussions.
-However, with the recent escalation in tariffs, small businesses—particularly those that rely on imported materials and goods—are beginning to feel the pressure.
+However, with the trade policy volatility so far in 2025, small businesses—particularly those that rely on imported materials and goods—are feeling the pressure.
 The additional costs created by these tariffs can trickle down to affect everything from product pricing and supply chain stability to overall profitability.

 Understanding Tariffs